What Can Nostalgia Marketing Offer to Brands in China?

 To avoid boring potential consumers, brands need to analyse which particular trends people are nostalgic about and be able to adapt to consumers’ needs, instead of just slapping an image of a classic icon onto their products and hope it sells well.
 They must also analyse the different consumption levels of consumers in order to develop more products that have the ability to turn the nostalgic economy into the consumption norm.

+If you want to know more about the most up to date trending topics in China, join our China Marketing Circle for both individual and tailored corporate updates.
 CMC features a weekly push of best case studies, pop-up news, reports and China Facts about China’s hottest trend watching.
 You can sign up here to get a 14 days trial featuring two weekly pushes of CMC.

 If you have any China related questions, please don’t hesitate to contact us.